The Reversal Powerhouse: Mastering the Three Outside Up Pattern

 🔸Candle 3: A third bearish candle that closes lower than the second, confirming the new downtrend.

-Spotting this three outside down candlestick pattern can protect your profits, that tells you that the “smart money” is dumping shares and the upward momentum has officially broken.
+Spotting this three outside down candlestick pattern can monitor positions, that tells you that the some market participants may reduce positions and the upward movement may weaken.

 Trading Strategies for Maximum Gains with Three Outside Up Candlestick Pattern

-To successfully trade the three outside up candle pattern, you need a disciplined approach, here is how professional traders execute the signal (educational purpose only):
+To understand the pattern the three outside up candle pattern, you need a disciplined approach, here is how some market participants use the signal (educational purpose only):

 Difference Between Three Outside Up and Three Inside Up